phouse512/blog/_posts/2017-03-14-practical-unit-testing-mocks-python-3.markdown

 In our unit test for the method, all we care about is that `send_message` got called a certain number of times.
-Whatever that method does is out of this current tests' scope.
+Whatever that method does is out of this current test's scope.
 The following line also makes an external call to a database.
 Mocking also allows for you take advantage of design patterns such as dependency injection so that you can test modularly too.
 Let's look at a few common mocking scenarios that I've run into consistently.